qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 frame on a new 4-tuple may in turn initiates a path validation, but this is up to the peer.

+[comment]: # (Maybe talk about satellite earlier)

 A QUIC connection is a collection of unidirectional flows, or uniflows.
-A plain QUIC one has one main uniflow from client to server and one main uniflow from server to client, each having their own (set of) Connection ID(s).
+A plain QUIC one has one main uniflow from client to server and one main uniflow from server to client, each having their own Connection ID.
 These uniflows are host-specific, i.e., the uniflow(s) from A to B are different from the ones from B to A. This potentially enables the use of unidirectional networks such as satellites, which cannot be used with TCP.

 Beyond Connection Migration